he3-app/documents/docs/guide/index.md

 ![](/guide/2.png)

-> In addition, we have also prepared some open-source tools for your reference: [tools-example](https://github.com/he3-app/tools-example)
+> In addition, we have also prepared some open-source tools for your: [tools-example](https://github.com/he3-app/tools-example)

 ## Step 4: Develop tool